 We next saw it five years later in the same month of the year in 2014.
 It had matured, changed.
 The juvenile charm had gone but it was still meadow-like with lots of variety and bloom.
 The demarcation lines had begun to blur as some plants formed sizeable clumps so it was not as clear where the Missouri Meadow ended and the Stuart-Smith plantings started.
 I think most of the echinaceas had gone.
 Ain’t that just the way?
 I don’t feel so bad about our failures to get them established as permanent plants.

 Three years on, we were looking forward to seeing the Missouri Meadow again in 2017.
 Same time of the year (note to self: it is time I booked these trips at a different time of the year).
 One-Who-Knows warned us that we may be disappointed.
 I would say more interested, than disappointed.
-The area closest to the glasshouse still remains, more or less, showing that a bit more hands-on maintenance can extend the life span of this planting.

 Of course there is trial and error in this new wave gardening and that is one of the roles taken on by the Royal Horticultural Society in collaboration with others.
 Mark observed that the whole area had been in for nine years, requiring very few resources and, seemingly, little maintenance.
 If it needs a major reworking once a decade, that is still a lot less input than more traditional perennial plantings in herbaceous borders.